kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-03-500-server-error.md

   ```

-When Oathkeeper throws `503 Service Unavailable` or `502 Bad Gateway` responses, try to restart the Pod in order to resolve the issue.
+When Oathkeeper throws the `503 Service Unavailable` or `502 Bad Gateway` responses, try to restart the Pod in order to resolve the issue.
 If you want to investigate what caused the error, follow these steps:

 1. Check all Oathkeeper Pods: